It was cold and wet last night. Leaves, just

 than empirical reasons.
 Translation: I was so scared of being

-scared I just wouldnt go see them.
+scared I just wouldn’t go see them.
 Once my best friend

 Jeannie and Cathy Danaher from over the tracks got me to go to